arthur-cpp/bench/README.md

 - `name`: unique identifier for the test
 - `load`: DLL file containing the test implementation
 - `init`: initialization string passed to the test
-- `threads`: list of initialization strings for each thread, used with revolver principe
+- `threads`: list of initialization configuration for each thread, used with revolver principle
+- `context`: default test context, passed to the each test thread
+- `contexts`: named map of contexts initializers, each context could be use in thread configuration by name

 ## License